bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 This equation maybe applied for other related window based transport protocols (e.g. QUIC {{I-D.ietf-quic-transport}}) with similar information, although it may need some modification.

-The calculation of the send rate maybe performed at the server, or may be left to the client to calculate as and when required.
+The calculation of the send rate maybe performed by the sender of the header, or may be left to the receiver to calculate as and when required.

 # Server side behaviour

 With most web server deployments an origin server sits behind some form of CDN, with varying levels of fan-out to a point where an edge server is connected on the last mile to clients.
 The Transport-Info header SHOULD only be inserted into an HTTP stream by the last hop edge server that is connected to clients so that it conveys information pertinent to the client's direct transport path.
 Also the Transport-Info MUST not be cached.

 *RFC Editor: please remove this section before publication*